secure-systems-lab/dsse/protocol.md

     SERIALIZED_BODY.
 -   Sign PAE(UTF8(PAYLOAD_TYPE), SERIALIZED_BODY).
 Call the result SIGNATURE.
 -   Optionally, compute a KEYID.
+-   Optionally, include signature specific information as an EXTENSION.
--   Encode and transmit SERIALIZED_BODY, PAYLOAD_TYPE, SIGNATURE, and KEYID,
+-   Encode and transmit SERIALIZED_BODY, PAYLOAD_TYPE, SIGNATURE, KEYID, and
-    preferably using the recommended [JSON envelope](envelope.md).
+    EXTENSION, preferably using the recommended [JSON envelope](envelope.md).

 To verify:

--   Receive and decode SERIALIZED_BODY, PAYLOAD_TYPE, SIGNATURE, and KEYID, such as from the recommended [JSON envelope](envelope.md).
+-   Receive and decode SERIALIZED_BODY, PAYLOAD_TYPE, SIGNATURE, KEYID, and
+    EXTENSION such as from the recommended [JSON envelope](envelope.md).
 Reject if decoding fails.
 -   Optionally, filter acceptable public keys by KEYID.
+-   If EXTENSION is set, use its fields to obtain information that MAY be required for verification.
+Reject any significant fields that the verifier must establish separately, such as the public key for a signature or a root certificate for an X.509 certificate chain.
 -   Verify SIGNATURE against PAE(UTF8(PAYLOAD_TYPE), SERIALIZED_BODY).
 Reject if
     the verification fails.
 -   Reject if PAYLOAD_TYPE is not a supported type.